W. Stuart Booth, C.S.B., of Denver, Colorado

 By way of illustration, let me relate an experience of one of my friends, who from boyhood had been associated with one of the Protestant churches.
 After suffering much from stomach trouble and after physicians had despaired of helping him, he finally yielded to the advice of friends and consulted a Christian Science practitioner.
 After he had told his troubles to the practitioner, my friend was asked if he believed in God, to which he made a vigorous affirmative reply.
 When he was next asked, "What is God?" he made answer from the catechism which he had been taught from boyhood, that God is Spirit.
 Again his answer was from this catechism when the practitioner asked him, "Where is God?" for he said that God is infinite, everywhere present.
 After assuring the Christian Science practitioner that he really believed that to be true which he had stated regarding God, my friend was then asked, "Well, if God is Spirit and God is infinite, everywhere present, then where is your stomach trouble?"
 My friend saw that since God is everywhere it must be that stomach trouble is created by God, or else it does not exist as a reality.
 And he was instantly healed of that which had appeared as stomach trouble, when he thought logically from the standpoint of God.
 At that moment God became more to him than stomach trouble, and that correcting of his thought relieved his body, which had been expressing the discords he had believed to be real and God-made.

 Christian Science teaches that one of the best ways to glorify God is to fearlessly face and obediently overcome all that is unlike God and His good creation.
-It is not Christian Science merely to say that sin is unreal; and then continue in sinful practice, but it is Christian Science to find that there is neither pleasure nor profit in sin, and thereby to strip all sinful beliefs and habits of their false pretences and thus overcome them.
+It is not Christian Science merely to say that sin is unreal; and then continue in sinful practice, but it is Christian Science to find that there is neither pleasure nor profit in sin, and thereby to strip all sinful beliefs and habits of their false pretenses and thus overcome them.
 As Christian Scientists consistently follow Mrs. Eddy's teachings they are law-respecting and law-abiding citizens; therefore they are happy to observe the law of our land, both in its letter and spirit, which is designed to rid our country of the curse of [alcoholism.
 Christian Science is most effective in its appeal and influence in connection with the mastering of any and all false and degrading appetites and habits.
 It points out that desire is mental and is not in matter or the human body.
-The Christian Science reasons logically that man's true desire is always and only for that which is good, harmonizing, liberating and uplifting: that whatever seems to be desired by man which is evil, debasing, and enslaving in its nature and effect, is but a false belief which is as devoid of inherent power as it is devoid of Principle.
+Then Christian Science reasons logically that man's true desire is always and only for that which is good, harmonizing, liberating, and uplifting: that whatever seems to be desired by man which is evil, debasing, and enslaving in its nature and effect, is but a false belief which is as devoid of inherent power as it is devoid of Principle.
 That this is not a mere theory, but is demonstrable Science, has been proved in the well known and authenticated experiences of thousands of men and women who have been freed from the false belief that they desired and required alcohol, tobacco, morphine, or other habit-forming drugs.
 These people gratefully testify that Christian Science awoke them to the fact that the one real] attraction is Spirit, good, and that therefore their true desire was for good, for spiritual understanding and spiritual living.
 Such practical proofs of the utility of the Christian Science teaching that evil is unreal and powerless should silence and shame its critics who are disturbed because Christian Science consistently claims that evil is untrue and impotent because God, good, is omnipresent and omnipotent.

 Christian Science does not teach us to ignore sickness and distress any more than mathematical science teaches us to ignore mistakes made in our mathematical calculations.
 If a child had written on a paper that two times two equals seven and you told him that was not true, he might reply that it was true because he could see it on the paper.
 You would not regard that as a paper condition, or a pencil condition, nor would the child's fingers need correcting, because it is obviously a false belief only.
 As you would explain this to the child, and then teach him that two times two equals four, the nothingness of the disturbing error would be seen and its expression on the paper quickly displaced.